LeoHaoVIP/kurento-utils-universal/README.md

   Most browsers now naturally support `getDisplayMedia` for screen sharing.
 In this updated library, we utilized it and implemented `getScreenMedia`, thus users can share their screen without installing any plugins.

-  Besides, considering that there are many developers who are writing WebRTC codes on [Electron](https://www.electronjs.org/) framework, we also implemented `getScreenMediaForElectron` based on `getUserMedia` and `Electron DesktopCapturer`.
+  Besides, considering that many developers are writing WebRTC codes on [Electron](https://www.electronjs.org/) framework, we also implemented `getScreenMediaForElectron` and `getMixMediaForElectron` using [desktopCapturer](https://www.electronjs.org/docs/latest/api/desktop-capturer) module of `Electron`.

 ---

-> The next following documents are directly copied from official kurento-utils`.
+> The next following document is directly copied from official `kurento-utils` project.

 ---